EXCLUSIVE-Charterhouse in the lead to buy Skillsoft -sources

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, March 13 European buyout firm Charterhouse Capital Partners LLP is nearing a deal to acquire education software provider Skillsoft Ltd for more than $2 billion, people familiar with the matter said on Thursday.
+NEW YORK, March 13 European buyout firm Charterhouse Capital Partners LLP is in advanced talks to acquire education software provider Skillsoft Ltd for more than $2 billion, people familiar with the matter said on Thursday.

-The deal, which is expected to be announced in the coming days, will likely value Skillsoft at around $2.3 billion, including debt, one of the people said.

-This would mean that Skillsoft's current private equity owners - Berkshire Partners LLC, Advent International Corp and Bain Capital LLC - stand to make around three times their money on the sale of the company, that person added.

-Charterhouse emerged as the lead contender for Skillsoft following an auction that also drew a binding bid from Providence Equity Partners LLC, the people said, asking not to be identified because the negotiations are private.
+Charterhouse has emerged as the lead contender for Skillsoft following an auction that also drew a binding bid from Providence Equity Partners LLC.
+Charterhouse is now negotiating final terms of a purchase agreement, the people said, asking not to be identified because the matter is not public.

+The discussions are continuing and the outcome may yet change, the people cautioned.

-Charterhouse, Providence Equity, Berkshire Partners, Advent and Bain declined to comment.
-Representatives for Skillsoft did not immediately respond to requests for comment.
+Skillsoft's private equity owners -- Berkshire Partners LLC, Advent International Corp and Bain Capital LLC -- all declined to comment, as did Providence Equity.
+Representatives for Charterhouse and Skillsoft did not immediately respond to requests for comment.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan